martbetz/The-Promura-Project/README.md

 ---

-<b>This project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest conclusions present.
+<b>This project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest evidence suggests.

-Where possible, links are provided to original sources; where original sources are no longer available (whether in full or in part), alternative detailed summaries of the original sources are sited.
+Where possible, links are provided to original sources; where original sources are no longer available (whether in full or in part), detailed summaries of the original sources remain sited.

 This project is soley intended for reference and is a continual work-in-progress.
 Please raise an issue for any proposed corrections and a pull request for any proposed contributions.</b>